 Fernando (Web Analytic Specialist BI , Sevilla, Andalusia):

-Tapas is a culinary art of enjoying quick and delicious variety of traditional Spanish dishes.
+What is tapas?
+Well, tapas is a culinary art of enjoying quick and delicious variety of traditional Spanish dishes.
 When someone thinks about tapas, it brings to his mind the possibility of selecting between a large range of motherly recipes.

 These are usually cooked with certificate of origin of Spanish ingredients like virgin extra olive oil or Iberian pork